Migrating from Ingress¶

 Gateway API has the following primary extension points:

-• External references.
-A feature (field) of a Gateway API resource can reference a custom resource specific to the Gateway implementation that configures that feature.
-For example:
+- External references.
+A feature (field) of a Gateway API resource can

-• Custom implementations.
-For some features, it is left up to an implementation to define how to support them.
-Those features correspond to the implementation-specific (custom) conformance level.
-For example:
+implementation to define how to support them.
+Those features correspond to the

-• Policies.
+- Policies.
 A Gateway implementation can define custom resources called Policies for exposing data plane features like authentication.
 Gateway API does not prescribe the details of those resources.
 However, it prescribes a standard UX.
 See the Policy attachment guide for more details.
 In contrast with the external references above, a Gateway API resource does not reference a Policy.
 Instead, a Policy must reference a Gateway API resource.

 The extension points do not include annotations on Gateway API resources.
 This approach is strongly discouraged for implementations of the API.

-Mapping Ingress API features to Gateway API Features
+Mapping Ingress API features to Gateway API Features¶

 This section will map the Ingress API features to the corresponding Gateway API features, covering three major areas:

-• Entry points
+- Entry points

-• TLS termination
+- TLS termination

-• Routing rules
+- Routing rules

-Entry Points
+Entry Points¶

 Roughly speaking, an entry point is a combination of an IP address and port through which the data plane is accessible to external clients.